How to choose or build a multi-play unit

 Steel & HPL multi-play units

-Although our standard range already offers a variety of colour options, a lot of customers order bespoke colour combinations to meet very specific design briefs.
-We can manufacture posts, decks and roofs in any colour from the RAL colour chart* and create a multi-play structure with a distinctive look, whether you need a neutral colour palette or contrasting hues for a striking playful look.
+Although our standard range already offers a variety of colour and theme options, a lot of customers order bespoke colour combinations or themes to meet very specific design briefs.
+We can manufacture posts, decks and roofs in any colour from the RAL colour chart* and can also create multi-play structures around a particular theme for a distinctive unit.

 *Subject to extra cost and lead time

-Sometimes our customers require an entirely bespoke structure for various reasons: they want the play area to mirror the surrounding architecture or local landmarks, they have very specific constraints to deal with, or they just want their new facility to tell a unique story that will captivate the residents and make them feel proud of their local area.
+Perhaps you want the play are to mirror the surrounding architecture or local landmarks, you have specific constraints to deal with, or you just want your new facility to tell a unique story that will captivate the residents and make them feel proud of their local area.
+Whatever the reason, you can create an entirely bespoke structure.

-UniPlay’s module system gives them the flexibility to combine posts, panels, decks, roofs and other components to create unique designs.
-Experienced landscape architects or contractors will have access to all the CAD blocks necessary to achieve this, whilst our design team is here to help people with no or little technical background, and make their vision a reality.
+UniPlay’s modular system gives us the flexibility to combine posts, panels, decks, roofs and other components to create unique designs.
+Experienced landscape architects or contractors will have access to all the CAD blocks necessary to achieve this, whilst our design team is here to help if you have no or little technical background to make your vision a reality.

 Steel or timber posts